0xsequence/quotacontrol/README.md

 # Service

-The implementation of the `QuotaControlService` it's incomplete.
+The implementation of the `QuotaControlService` it's intentionally incomplete.
 The methods that are used to save/load in a permanent storage the 3 entities are not implemented.
 The requests are measure in compute units, if a compute unit is not specified it is assumed that the value it's 1.
 A client can specify the amount of compute units by manipulatig the request context using the `WithComputeUnits` function.